 There's a metal-effect plastic rim that separates this rear cover from the glass front, which cheapens the effect ever-so-slightly, but it's thin and unadorned.
 It does mean that the aforementioned glass frontage appears to stand out rather than melding into the body of the phone, but it's not an unpleasant effect.

 The OnePlus One is not a particularly slim or light device, but then nor is it an absolute brick.
-At 152.9 x 75.9 x 8.9mm, its dimensions make it only slightly larger than the Sony Xperia Z2, which has a smaller 5.2-inch screen.
-What's more, the OnePlus One is three grams lighter at 160g.
+At 152.9 x 75.9 x 8.9mm, its dimensions make it only slightly larger than the LG G4 and Sony Xperia Z3, the latter of which has a smaller 5.2-inch screen.
+What's more, the OnePlus One is three grams lighter than the Sony at 160g.

 Of course, this is still a monster of a phone when you compare it to older or smaller devices.
 I always thought of my trusty old HTC One X as a bit of a beast, but the 4.7-inch phone feels positively dainty next to the OnePlus One.
 Meanwhile my iPhone 5S looked like a (rich) child's toy when held next to it.